mongodb/docs/source/includes/fact-audit-filter-yaml-configuration.rst

-To specify the audit filter in a :doc:`configuration file
+To specify the audit filter in a
-</reference/configuration-options>`, you must use the YAML format of
-the configuration file.
+:ref:`configuration file <configuration-options>`, you must use the YAML format of the configuration file.